On New Bulk Singularity Structures, RR Couplings in Asymmetric Picture and Their All Order $\alpha'$ Corrections: Introduction

 Although we have referred in \cite{Hatefi:2015ora} to various fascinating papers about the subject of string theory's effective actions, for the entire self-completeness, we point out some of the remarks that are of high importance to the author as follows.

 0.1in

 To our knowledge Myers in \cite{Myers:1999ps} discovered more or less the complete form of a single bosonic action that can be generalized for diverse D$_p$-brane systems.
 Not really consequently but after while we started finding out the generalization of that action with emphasis on exploring all order $\alpha'$ corrections to D-brane effective actions.
 This involves to deal with both Chern-Simons, DBI effective actions and mixed open-RR S-matrices.
 Besides those things , some of the new couplings and or Myers terms have been derived in \cite{Hatefi:2012zh}.
-It is also worth highlighting the fact that applications to some of the new couplings have already been released in the literature.
-For instance we have applied some of new couplings of type IIA,IIB to get to de Sitter or Anti de Sitter brane world solutions \cite{Hatefi:2012bp}.
-Besides that, it is noted that some of those new couplings will certainly play the key contribution not only in exploring $N^3$ entropy for just a single M5-brane \cite{Hatefi:2012sy} or in M-theory \cite{Horava:1995qa} but also have portions in various M2-M5 or some other configurations in super gravity solutions for black branes, in order to actually explore $n^3$ entropy growth production as well.
+It is also worth highlighting the fact that applications to some of the new Myers terms have already been released in the literature.